Danielle van Hout - Sensory as a Bridge

 John: Right.
 Yeah, there's so much of what you're saying here, I mean, the like for me, okay, so many things I'd like to say in response.
 When the design of new research, we do already know a lot, right?
 And I think a lot of times it's we've got subject matter expertise or research matter experts whose opinion we rely on one design to do research.
 But actually, there's a lot of data that we have access to.
 We could just go back and get access to it.
 So what's going to happen here is I'm going to go on a long talk about graph databases.
 So I have to be careful.
 So we just move on.
 Maybe that leads to another question.
 So what are some of the new technologies that you do see that are transformative for sensory consumer science?
 I know you're really into ecologically valid testing.
 What do you think about some of these data collection methods that involve augmented reality, you know that are trying to set a context, using technology to help with kind of...

 Danielle: Yeah, I think that's great improvements that we can do over the last 10-15 years and especially last couple of years.
 I was visiting in the software company and they had all those immersive wombs and virtual reality glasses.
 And then you see how easy it is in a way to just set up an experiment.
 And it's almost like since we have the sort of holodeck in future that we can make.
 It's almost a step towards that.
-So creating in different context for consumers in their studies.
-That is becomes really easy to do.
+So creating in a different context for consumers in their studies.
+That is becoming really easy to do.
 But I think there is also a downside to that.
 I think we should still even with virtual reality, or augmented reality rooms, you should still keep in mind that the consumer knows that they are being tested.
 So we also need to spend time on the way that we do the tests and the way that we introduce the products.
 So we need to make sure that the context that they see around them, whether that's a beach or cafe, that also their mindset is connected to that.

 John: Connected to the context.